Irogerd/3d_reconstruction/README.md

 ## Python dependencies
 - Numpy
 - Scipy (minimize, io, sparse)
+- Numba

 ## Python functions
-### - setRTmatrix
+### - set_rt_matrix
-  Upload Radon transform matrix which was precalculated using Matlab from .mat files and save it in memory.
+  Uploads Radon transform matrix which was precalculated using Matlab from .mat files and saves it in memory.
 One need to call this function before MAP estimation

   Input params:

     filename - name of .mat file.
 For instance, "RM15.mat"

-### - setProjections
+### - set_projections
-  Upload projection values which was precalculated using Matlab from binary file.
+  Uploads projection values which was precalculated using Matlab from binary file.
 One need to call this function before MAP estimation

   Input params: